AMAN-ARABZADEH/frequency-of-each-letter/README.md

 # frequency-of-each-letter

 # Frequency.cpp

-#  Frequency of Each Letter
-This project consists of two C++ files that work together to analyze a text file and determine the frequency of each letter in the file.
-This can be used to help solve substitution ciphers.
+This C++ file contains a program that counts the frequency of each letter in a given text file and writes the results to an output file.
+The program is useful for solving substitution ciphers.

+# How to Use
+1. Create an input file named inputfrequency.txt in the same directory as Frequency.cpp.
+2. Write or paste the text you want to analyze into the input file.
+3. Compile and run Frequency.cpp.
+4. The program will create an output file named outputfrequency.txt with the frequency of each letter in the input text.

-# Frequency.cpp
+# Functions

-Frequency.cpp contains a function LetterFrequency that takes a std::string input, a reference to a std::map that holds the count of each letter, and a reference to an int that holds the total number of letters in the text.
-The function iterates through each character in the input string and counts the frequency of each letter.
-It then updates the count of each letter in the std::map and increments the total number of letters.
+CountLetterFrequency
+Counts the frequency of each letter in a given string and updates the counts in a map.

-# main.cpp
+# Parameters
+text : std::string - The string to analyze.
+letterCounts : std::map<char, int>& - A reference to a map to store the frequency of each letter. totalLetters : int& - A reference to a variable to store the total number of letters in the string.

+PrintLetterFrequency
-This is a C++ program that reads a text file, replaces each occurrence of a specified letter with another letter, and writes the result to another file.
+Prints the frequency of each letter in a given map and writes the results to an output file.

+# Parameters
+letterCounts : std::map<char, int> - The map containing the frequency of each letter. totalLetters : int - The total number of letters in the string.
+# Example Output
+a: 10.41%
+b: 0.00%
+c: 4.53%
+d: 4.18%
+e: 13.98%
+f: 0.13%
+g: 0.45%
+h: 1.88%
+i: 8.63%
+j: 0.00%
+k: 0.33%
+l: 5.44%
+m: 2.68%
+n: 8.31%
+o: 9.29%
+p: 0.00%
+q: 0.00%
+r: 7.05%
+s: 6.20%
+t: 7.49%
+u: 3.54%
+v: 0.96%
+w: 2.63%
+x: 0.00%
+y: 2.17%
+z: 0.00%
+Total is: 100